 Young instrumentalists entering grades 8-12 from Dearborn and Dearborn Heights are fortunate, once again, to benefit from the generosity of area service clubs and individuals who place a high value on private music instruction.
-Eighteen outstanding musicians are receiving scholarship awards ranging from $250 to $500 for the 2010-11 school year.
+Outstanding musicians are receiving scholarship awards ranging from $250 to $500 for the 2013-14 school year.

 Each year, The Dearborn Symphony offers scholarships to deserving students who will be entering grades 8-12 for the upcoming school year.
 Auditions are held in May for the following year.
 Scholarship applicants must be students in a public or private Dearborn or Dearborn Heights school or home-schooled.
 Performers on all standard orchestral instruments, with the exception of piano, are eligible to participate.
 The scholarship winners are honored and given their awards at a Dearborn Symphony concert in the fall.
 Several generous service clubs, corporations, private foundations and individuals have contributed funds to allow us to award several thousand dollars of awards each year.